Eutropios/WarMAC/README.md

 ## Features

-- 🎮Target PC, PlayStation, XBOX, or Nintendo Switch platforms.
+- Target PC, PlayStation, XBOX, or Nintendo Switch platforms.
-- 📈Calculate the median, mean, mode, harmonic mean, or geometric means of items.
+- Calculate the median, mean, mode, harmonic mean, or geometric means of items.
-- 🕜Restrict orders to specific time ranges.
+- Restrict orders to specific time ranges.
-- 💰Utilize either seller or buyer orders.
+- Utilize either seller or buyer orders.
-- ⛏️Find averages for intact or radiant relics.
+- Find averages for intact or radiant relics.
-- ✨Find averages for unranked or max-ranked mods and arcane enhancements.
+- Find averages for unranked or max-ranked mods and arcane enhancements.

 ## Table of Contents